Cinema Studies

 Examines a diverse range of nonfiction media from past to present.
 Films will be read as both discrete works of cinema and as socio-political objects.
 In addition to surveying milestones from the global documentary tradition and emergent digital practices, this course also explores works that use nonfiction footage in ways distinct from popular modes of documentary, such as city symphonies and found footage films, as well as more prosaic nonfiction modes such as newsreels, propaganda, and science films.
 The course pursues several related modes of inquiry: What aesthetic techniques have filmmakers employed to represent reality?
 How have filmmakers and scholars theorized documentary practice and ethics?
 And how has nonfiction filmmaking been conceived of as ideologically “useful”?
 This is accomplished through close readings of film and written texts, in-class discussion, written responses, and longer analytical papers.
 Fulfills the film theory requirement for cinema studies minors.
 Attendance at weekly evening screenings is required.

 Concentrating in large part on the classical Hollywood period, we will explore films that center on women's experiences and that are (or seem to be) intended for a female audience.
 We will examine the genres of melodrama, film noir, gothic, and comedy in relation to the performance of female identity; representations of gender, class, race, and sexuality; and theories of spectatorial identification.
 The last part of the class will consider ways in which contemporary women’s films draw on and reconfigure the themes brought up by earlier narratives.
 Directors might include Arzner, Cukor, Haynes, Hitchcock, Mankiewicz, Varda, and Vidor.
-(Same as: GSWS 2273)
+This course originates in Cinema Studies and is crosslisted with: Gender Sexuality and Women St. (Same as: GSWS 2273)

 Hollywood has become synonymous with the blockbuster, a category defined by big expectations — big budgets, big special effects, big stars, big marketing campaigns, and big controversies.
 This course examines this ubiquitous mode of film production by approaching it as a formal style, industrial strategy, mode of production, and cultural phenomenon.
 The course explores cinema’s history as spectacle and topics including narrative conventions, special effects, franchises, transmedia storytelling, and fandom.
 Films will be read alongside media paratexts (such as trailers and merchandising) that position these products in the marketplace.
 The course also addresses how blockbusters have become visible sites for efforts to reform Hollywood culture in response to demands for racial, gender, and pay equity.
 In this multivalent approach, this course explores the conditions that inform the past, present, and potential futures of American commercial filmmaking on a global scale.